lnkn/blog/src/pages/post-1-recipe-Chocolate_Crinkle_Cookies/index.md

 image: chocolate_crinkle_cookies-2.jpg
 lead:  I have to say, these are something special.
 ---
-<i>Get ready for the fudgiest and most melt in your mouth cookies.
-These Chocolate Crinkle Cookies are such a staple and I have to say, these are some of the best!</i>
+*Get ready for the fudgiest and most melt in your mouth cookies.
+These Chocolate Crinkle Cookies are such a staple and I have to say, these are some of the best!*

 #### Prep time: 10 mimutes | Cool time: 2 hours | Bake time: 10 minutes | Total time: 2 hours and 20 minutes